Ali Watkins

 Ali Watkins (born 27 October 1991) is an American journalist who writes for The New York Times.
-Along with two colleagues, she was a finalist for the 2015 Pulitzer Prize for a body of work consisting 10 articles spanning from March 3, 2014, to July 14, 2014.
+Along with two colleagues, she was a finalist for the 2015 Pulitzer Prize for a body of work consisting of 10 articles spanning from March 3, 2014, to July 14, 2014.
 Watkins has worked for a number of publications, including BuzzFeed, Politico, McClatchy, The Huffington Post, and the Philadelphia Daily News.

 Since 2023, Watkins has worked as a reporter for the breaking and trending news operation of the New York Times in Europe, based in London.

 Early life and education

 Watkins was born and raised in Berks County, Pennsylvania and attended Fleetwood High School in Fleetwood, Pennsylvania.
 She is a graduate of Temple University, where she was a news editor for The Temple News.

 Career

 In 2014, while she was still a senior in college, Watkins broke a national story about the Central Intelligence Agency monitoring United States Senate computers while the Senate Intelligence Committee was preparing a report on the CIA's detention and interrogation program.
 For their work on the story, Watkins and two other journalists were named as finalists for the 2015 Pulitzer Prize in National Reporting.
 Watkins' scoop was at the core of the 2019 movie The Report, but her role was "elided."

 Watkins' career progression has been characterized as "meteoric" by The Times of London and "stunning" by The Washington Post, and she has been called a "hotshot" by Fox News.
 In April 2017, in what The New York Times called "a scoop that other news organizations scrambled to match" and The Washington Post said was a "big story," Watkins broke a story about the 2013 meetings between CIA asset Carter Page and a Russian spy.

 For several years, Watkins' beat was the Senate Intelligence Committee.
 At The New York Times, where she was hired in December 2017, Watkins covered national security and law-enforcement agencies from its Washington, D.C. bureau until July 2018.

 In July 2018, the Times reassigned Watkins to the New York office, where she covers crime and law enforcement in New York City at the Times Metro desk.
 The Times explained the reasons for her reassignment: "We are troubled by Ali's conduct, particularly while she was employed by other news organizations [...]
 For a reporter to have an intimate relationship with someone he or she covers is unacceptable."
 Watkins relocated to New York.